StefanScherer/insider-docker-machine/README.md

 To have LCOW activated, prepare the `Vagrantfile` with these two provision scripts.

+**Make sure to increase the memory of the VM to have more than 4 GByte RAM.**

 ```
   config.vm.provision "shell", path: "scripts/update-nightly-docker.ps1"
   config.vm.provision "shell", path: "scripts/install-xenial-container.ps1"